dominikj111/JigsawFlow/best-practices.md

 ### Offline-First Design

-All JigsawFlow modules must be designed to function independently without external dependencies or network connectivity.
+All JigsawFlow components must be designed to function independently without external dependencies or network connectivity.

 **Mandatory Requirements:**

-- Modules must operate fully when disconnected from networks or external services
+- Components must operate fully when disconnected from networks or external services
 - Implement graceful degradation when external resources are unavailable
 - Cache essential data locally to maintain functionality during outages
 - Design for eventual consistency rather than real-time synchronization